Tvillingderbyt: Rivalry culture

 Both clubs have a large number of fans throughout Stockholm.
-There is somewhat of a geographical divide; Djurgården consider the affluent Östermalm district, the eastern part of Stockholm City Centre, their heartland, while AIK has a strong concentration of fans in the north, west and the centre of the city, roughly along the blue line of the Metro and stretching north in the Stockholm urban area.
-(Both clubs also maintain a cross-town rivalry with Hammarby IF, whose stronghold is the Södermalm district, the southern part of the city centre.)
+There is somewhat of a geographical divide; Djurgården consider the affluent Östermalm district, the eastern part of Stockholm City Centre, their heartland, with strong support along the northern red line of the metro and the Roslagen trainline.

+AIK has a strong concentration of fans in the northern and western part of the Stockholm urban area, roughly along the blue line and western-going green line of the Metro.
+Mixed Djurgårdens IF and AIK supporters can also be found all-round in Stockholm city and the southwestern part of Stockholms urban area and the Stockholm archipelago.
+Both clubs also maintain a cross-town rivalry with Hammarby IF, whose stronghold is the Södermalm district, the southern part of the city centre.

-The AIK-Djurgården rivalry is also found in ice hockey which further strengthens the tension between both sets of fans and makes the rivalry somewhat unique for Swedish sports.
-They are the only two clubs in Sweden who have won more than one championship in both football and ice hockey.
-(AIK have won 12 in football and 7 in ice hockey; Djurgården have won 12 in Football and 16 in ice hockey.)
+The AIK–Djurgården rivalry is also found in ice hockey which further strengthens the tension between both sets of fans and makes the rivalry somewhat unique for Swedish sports.
+They are the only two clubs in Sweden who have won more than one championship in both football and ice hockey – AIK have won twelve football titles and seven ice hockey titles; Djurgården have won twelve in football and 16 in ice hockey.

+The clubs have also met in other sports: the bandy teams have played the Saint Stephen's Day bandy match, e.g. in 2006; The first basketball derby played in 2016, a Division 2 match in Solnahallen.